j105rob/USBDetector/README.md

 usedegg.txt = Eggs that have been picked by script are pulled from eggload and placed here

-moorse.txt = String to be used during moorse code method
+morse.txt = String to be used during moorse code method

 usbdebug.log = generated file with debug from script